speechly/speechly-unity-dotnet/README.md

   }
 ```

-`Speechly.prefab` is by default set with `Don't destroy on load` so it's available in every scene.
-It creates a `SpeechlyClient` singleton which you can can access with `MicToSpeechly.Instance.SpeechlyClient`.

 #### Accessing speech recognition results via Segment API

 - Use either hands-free listening or manual listening as described above.